virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## 3. Advances in Data Analysis Techniques

-Advances in data analysis techniques for large pools of data heighten ethical concerns because companies and government agencies are able to find out much detailed personal information about individuals[1].
-With contemporary data management tools, companies can assemble and combine the myriad pieces of information about individuals stored on computers much more easily than in the past[1].
+Advances in data analysis techniques for large pools of data heighten ethical concerns because companies and government agencies are able to find out much detailed personal information about individuals.
+With contemporary data management tools, companies can assemble and combine the myriad pieces of information about individuals stored on computers much more easily than in the past.

 ### Profiling Example
-Hundreds of websites allow DoubleClick (an Internet advertising broker) to track the activities of their visitors in exchange for revenue from advertisements based on visitor information DoubleClick gathers[1].
-DoubleClick uses this information to create a profile of each online visitor, adding more detail to the profile as the visitor accesses an associated DoubleClick site[1].
-Over time, DoubleClick can create a detailed dossier of a person's spending and computing habits on the Web that can be sold to companies to help them target their Web ads more precisely[1].
+Hundreds of websites allow DoubleClick (an Internet advertising broker) to track the activities of their visitors in exchange for revenue from advertisements based on visitor information DoubleClick gathers.
+DoubleClick uses this information to create a profile of each online visitor, adding more detail to the profile as the visitor accesses an associated DoubleClick site.
+Over time, DoubleClick can create a detailed dossier of a person's spending and computing habits on the Web that can be sold to companies to help them target their Web ads more precisely.

 ### Non-Obvious Relationship Awareness (NORA)
-A new data analysis technology called **non-obvious relationship awareness (NORA)** has given both the government and the private sector even more powerful profiling capabilities[1].
-NORA can take information about people from many disparate sources, such as employment applications, telephone records, customer listings, and "wanted" lists, and correlate relationships to find obscure hidden connections that might help identify criminals or terrorists[1].
+A new data analysis technology called **non-obvious relationship awareness (NORA)** has given both the government and the private sector even more powerful profiling capabilities.
+NORA can take information about people from many disparate sources, such as employment applications, telephone records, customer listings, and "wanted" lists, and correlate relationships to find obscure hidden connections that might help identify criminals or terrorists.

 **NORA Applications:**
-- NORA technology scans data and extracts information as the data are being generated so that it could, for example, instantly discover a man at an airline ticket counter who shares a phone number with a known terrorist before that person boards an airplane[1]
+- NORA technology scans data and extracts information as the data are being generated so that it could, for example, instantly discover a man at an airline ticket counter who shares a phone number with a known terrorist before that person boards an airplane
-- It might discover that an applicant for a job at a casino shares a telephone number with a known criminal and issue an alert to the hiring manager[2]
+- It might discover that an applicant for a job at a casino shares a telephone number with a known criminal and issue an alert to the hiring manager
-- The technology is considered a valuable tool for homeland security but does have privacy implications because it can provide such a detailed picture of the activities and associations of a single individual[1]
+- The technology is considered a valuable tool for homeland security but does have privacy implications because it can provide such a detailed picture of the activities and associations of a single individual

 **Ethical Impact:**
 - Detailed personal profiles can be created from disparate sources